 2. Weaknesses of The Body Shop

 Weaknesses are the things that pull down the brand.
 But, identifying weaknesses early would help the brand to solve the problem quickly before it messes up!
-Ok.
-Let’s go through the weaknesses of The Body Shop.
+Following are the Weaknesses in SWOT analysis of The Body Shop.

 - High Prices: The initial founders of the body shop thought that customers would pay a few bucks more for their natural products and that worked that time.
 But as time progressed competitors arose with the same niche market and at competitive prices.
 It has become somewhat difficult for The Body Shop to compete with price.